What Is Radical Acceptance? Accepting Reality As It Is

 When to use radical acceptance

 Radical acceptance is typically used in situations that are beyond our control.
-Radical acceptance should not be engaged in situations that require a change, such as an abusive relationship or a dangerous work situation.
-Instead, it can be applied to things that occur without us being able to have a hand in them.
-Each of these scenarios could prompt a response of fury, denial, pain, and fighting – or each of them could be accepted as a new reality and moved on from.
-The current situation may not be what you expected, but learning to accept it can bring peace.
+It may not be appropriate in situations that require a change, such as an abusive relationship or a dangerous work situation.
+Instead, it can be applied to things that occur without us being able to have a hand in them, such as job loss or the end of a relationship.
+Each of these scenarios could prompt emotional reactions such as fear, anger, denial, and resistance to the reality of the situation; alternatively, they could be acknowledged and gradually accepted as part of a new reality.
+The current situation may not be what you expected, but learning to accept it can bring peace and reduce suffering.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.